Animals

 Duck Gang

-The Sweet Farm Duck Gang is made up of 11 special ducks from a variety of different backgrounds.
+The Sweet Farm Duck Gang is made up of 19 special ducks from a variety of different backgrounds.
 Like chickens, ducks are often raised in backyards by families.
-When those families move or lose interest, they end up at shelters or worse, released at local ponds where they cannot survived and will either starve or fall victim to predators.
+When those families move or lose interest, they end up at shelters or worse, released at local ponds where they cannot survive and will either starve or fall victim to predators.

 Earl